 No, it is not possible to breathe through the nose if you are being cooled down via balloon catheters, but the patient can breathe through the mouth without problem.
 If the nasal cavity is occupied, this is not a clinical problem.

 Yes, this is possible, as intubation is introduced orally via the windpipe to create a secure airway.
 The QuickCool® SYSTEM does not affect this routine.

-Yes, a probe can be placed parallel to the balloon catheter in the nose to provide nutrients for a person who is unable to eat unassisted, or to ventilate or dose medicine.
-The probe should be placed close to the nasal septum in order to minimize the risk of reducing the cooling capacity.
+Yes, a nasogastric tube, for providing nutrients, liquid foods or medicine, may be placed parallel to the balloon catheter in the nose.
+The tube should be placed close to the nasal septum in order to minimize the risk of reducing the cooling capacity.